benc-uk/kube-workshop/04-deployment/readme.md

 **💥 Notice:** We have the password in plain text within the connection string!
 This clearly is a very bad practice, we will fix this at a later stage when we introduce Kubernetes _Secrets_

-Paste this into a file `data-api-deployment.yaml` and make the changes described above, **remember to make the edits, you can not use this YAML as is**, and then run:
+Make the changes described above, **remember to make the edits, you can not use this YAML as is**, and then run:

 ```bash
 kubectl apply -f data-api-deployment.yaml